The job market for API technical writers

 Of course, you’ll need to find a lot of time for this as well.
-Don’t expect to have much time on the job for actually learning it.
+Don’t expect to have much time on the job for actually learning a programming language.
 It’s best if you can make learning programming one of your “hobbies.”

 However, with the proliferation of REST APIs, this scenario is much less common.
 Companies can’t afford to cater only to one programming language.
 Doing so drastically reduces their audience and limits their revenue.
 The advantages of providing a universally accessible API using any language platform usually outweigh the specifics you get from a native library API.

-The company I currently work for has a Java, .NET, and C++ API that each do the same thing but in different languages.
-Maintaining the same functionality across three separate platforms is a serious challenge for developers.
-Not only is it difficult to find skill sets for developers across these three platforms, having multiple code bases makes it harder to test and maintain the code.
-It’s three times the amount of work, not to mention three times the amount of documentation.
+When I worked at 41st Parameter, the company had a library-based Java, .NET, and C++ API — each implementation did the same thing but in different languages.
+Maintaining the same functionality across three separate platforms was a serious challenge for developers.
+Not only was it difficult to find skill sets for developers across these three platforms, having multiple code bases made it harder to test and maintain the code.
+It was three times the amount of work, not to mention three times the amount of documentation.

 This proliferation of code and platforms creates more pressure on the multi-lingual capabilities of technical writers.
 Here’s one consolation, though.
 If you can understand what’s going on in one programming language, then your description of the reference implementations in other programming languages will follow highly similar patterns.